fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 // highlight-end
 ```

 The application seems to be working.
-However, let''s now switch to using Sequelize instead of SQL as it is intended to be used.
+However, let's now switch to using Sequelize instead of SQL as it is intended to be used.

 ### Model